 For our Ripple For Change Series, we use Theater Authority's agreement, which governs benefits with Union members.

-Each stipend depends on our projects - for the Ripple For Change reading series (via Zoom) we pay between $100-$150 per reading.
+Each stipend depends on our projects - for the Ripple For Change reading series (via Zoom) we pay between $150-$200 per reading.
 We current pay about $500 per production for AEA members ($125 per week for tech & performances, which includes the transportation reimbursement.)
-We try to pay the same for non-AEA members, but sometime it will fall shorter if there's a large cast.
 All AEA pay is subject to Most Favored Nations rules, even for the creative team.
 (No artist will be paid more than each AEA member.)

 There are no financial membership dues.

 Select members who demonstrate commitment to ensemble work & passion for self-producing may be invited to join our Self-Producing Training Program.
 All participants get hands-on training in one specific area of producing per mainstage production cycle: